Kalmat/PyMonCtl/README.md

 |     disableUpdateInfo      |
 |    isUpdateInfoEnabled     |

-Enable this only if you need to keep track of monitor-related events like changing its resolution, position, or if monitors can be dynamically plugged or unplugged in a multi-monitor setup.
-If you need monitors info updated at a given moment, but not continuously updated, just invoke getMonitors() at your convenience.
+Enable this only if you need to keep track of monitor-related events like changing its resolution, position, scale, or if monitors can be dynamically plugged or unplugged in a multi-monitor setup.
+If you need monitors info updated at a given moment, but not continuously updated, just invoke `getAllMonitors()` at your convenience.

-If enabled, it will activate a separate thread which will periodically update the list of monitors and their properties (see `getMonitors()` and `getMonitorsDict()` function).
+If enabled, it will activate a separate thread which will periodically update the list of monitors and their properties (see `getAllMonitors()` and `getAllMonitorsDict()` function).

-### Get notifications on Monitors changes
+### Get notified on Monitors changes

 It is possible to register listeners to be invoked in case the number of connected monitors or their properties change.